All About Roaring Fork Smoky Mountains & the Roaring Fork Motor Nature Trail

 The Jim Bales PlaceJim Bales Place at Roaring Fork Smoky Mountains

 This is the first place you’ll see along the Roaring Fork Motor Nature Trail.
 The Bales family was one of the first few to settle in the area, and Jim lived in Roaring Fork for most of his life.
-Their house sat on farmland, but when the National Park Service got control of the land, the house (which had been remodeled into a modern frame house) was torn down.
+Their house sat on farmland.
+When the National Park Service got control of the land, the house (which had been remodeled into a modern frame house), was torn down.

 Today, you can see the Bales’ original corn crib and barn as well as the Alex Cole Cabin which was moved from the Sugarlands area to Roaring Fork.